tollan docs

 One agent can front many hosts on its network.
 In forwarding mode the agent dials the relay-named host:port and pipes bytes, so a single cheap box (or ESP32) becomes a proxy for a printer, NAS, camera, or PLC.

 The device only dials targets on its allowlist.
-The relay can name a target in an OPEN frame, but if it isn't on the device's allowlist the channel is refused.
+The relay can name a target when it opens a channel, but if it isn't on the device's allowlist the channel is refused.
 This is defense in depth: even a compromised relay can't pivot your device to an arbitrary internal host.

 Keep the device's allowlist in lockstep with its route internal-targets: